 February or March is the ideal time to apply for a Fall semester start at a community college.
 Wake Tech begins Fall registration in April and May.
 Request all official transcripts (high school, college) and test scores (Advanced Placement, SAT, ACT, GED or HiSet, CLEP) be sent to Wake Tech.

 Complete the Free Application for Federal Student Aid (FAFSA) six to eight weeks before the registration/payment deadline and keep in touch with the Financial Aid Office to make sure they have all the necessary information to put an aid package together for you.
 Scholarships are available through the Wake Tech Foundation; the application period is March 1 through April 30.

 Students should meet with an academic advisor before their first semester to discuss their educational and career goals and to make sure the courses they take put them on the right path.
 The placement testing process emphasizes past performance so that a high school graduate is enrolled in classes based on his or her grades (unweighted) in high school, unless there is proof for higher placement.

-- High school students with grade point average below 2.2 should register for transition courses (ENG 002, MAT 003) during their first term, unless there is evidence for higher placement.
+- A high school student with a grade point average below 2.2 should register for transition courses (ENG 002, MAT 003) during his or her first term, unless there is evidence for higher placement.

 - High school students with a GPA between 2.2 and 2.799 will need to take co-requisite English and math courses, unless there is evidence for higher placement.

-- If you need review/transition courses, it is highly advised that you complete them during your first term at Wake Tech or as soon as possible upon entering the college.
+- If you need review/transition courses, you should complete them during your first term at Wake Tech or as soon as possible upon entering the college.